Luc4G3r/shopify-hydrogen-sitemapindex/README.md

 # shopify-hydrogen-sitemapindex
-Route files and component for indexed sitemap instead of single
+Route files and component for indexed sitemap instead of single XML file